Croyle Township, Pennsylvania

 Croyle Township is a township in Cambria County, Pennsylvania, United States.
 It is part of the Johnstown, Pennsylvania Metropolitan Statistical Area.
-The population was 2,339 at the 2010 census.
+The population was 2,307 at the 2020 census, down from 2,339 at the 2010 census.

 Geography

 The township is located in southern Cambria County at 40.37° N by 78.75°W, about 14 mi northeast of Johnstown and 8 mi south of Ebensburg, the county seat.
 The boroughs of South Fork, Ehrenfeld, and Summerhill lie within the valley of the Little Conemaugh River that crosses the center of the township, but are separate from the township.
 U.S. Route 219, a four-lane highway, crosses the township from north to south, with access from an interchange with Pennsylvania Route 53 just south of Ehrenfeld.

-According to the United States Census Bureau, the township has a total area of 47.55 km2, of which 47.47 km2 is land and 0.08 km2, or 0.18%, is water.
+According to the United States Census Bureau, the township has a total area of 47.52 km2, of which 47.45 km2 is land and 0.08 km2, or 0.16%, is water.